seenthattinker/Conceptinero/SREDeligable.md

 Did you have to overcome *constraints* or limitations:

-- Limited memory or CPU cache, requiring a constrained *footprint* for the code
+1.Limited memory or CPU cache, requiring a constrained *footprint* for the code

-- Limited computing resources, for example, code had to run on a low-powered CPU
+1.Limited computing resources, for example, code had to run on a low-powered CPU

-- Limited physical size or form-factor that constrained your options
+1.Limited physical size or form-factor that constrained your options

-- Response time, for example, the end-to-end computing time had to meet real-time targets
+1.Response time, for example, the end-to-end computing time had to meet real-time targets

-- Concurrency, for example, system had to work for 10,000 concurrent users;
+1.Concurrency, for example, system had to work for 10,000 concurrent users;

-- Scalability, for example, failed at 20 messages/second but needed to support 2000/sec
+1.Scalability, for example, failed at 20 messages/second but needed to support 2000/sec

-- Stability and reliability requirements, for example, 99.99% uptime
+1.Stability and reliability requirements, for example, 99.99% uptime

-- Compatibility with legacy software or hardware
+1.Compatibility with legacy software or hardware

-- Interoperability under different operating systems, for example, Windows, Linux, or another.
+1.Interoperability under different operating systems, for example, Windows, Linux, or another.

-- Did you have to overcome *system-level uncertainties*,for example, challenges caused by attempting to make two or more independent modules function together in some novel way?
+1.Did you have to overcome *system-level uncertainties*,for example, challenges caused by attempting to make two or more independent modules function together in some novel way?

 - Did the creation of a new graphical user interface (GUI) pose any *unusual* technological or human-factors challenges, for example, you needed to have an interface that would improve operator speed by a factor of two?